 Why should you stuff Delicata Squash?

 First of all, delicata squash is tender and small enough to easily slice in half with a sharp chef’s knife.
 Once you scrape out the seeds and pulp, you have perfect boats for stuffing.
-For bonus points, the skin is thin enough to be eaten.
-That means, you don’t have to peel this beautiful squash.
+And for bonus points, the skin is thin enough to be eaten.
+That means you don’t have to peel this beautiful squash.

-Thirdly, this is a great dish for your Thanksgiving table.
-It’s gorgeous and delicious.
-Make the filling a day ahead and refrigerate.
+Thirdly, this is a great dish for your Thanksgiving table, because it’s gorgeous, delicious, and perfect for making ahead.
 When you’re ready to make the dish, roast the delicata squash boats for 20 minutes, scoop the filling into the boats, and continue baking for another 10 minutes.

 Although this dish is seriously packed with flavor without any meat, feel free to add some chorizo, bacon, spicy sausage, or shedded pork or chicken for the meat lovers at the table.